Using the Manage Boot Devices utility

-- The target device settings in the Console should be set to boot from the vDisk but the actual device should be set to boot from hard disk first.
+- The target device settings in the Citrix Provisioning console should be set to boot from the vDisk.
+The actual device should be set to boot from hard disk first.

 - From the Citrix Provisioning product installation directory, run BDM.exe.
 The Boot Device Management window opens and the Specify the Login Server page appears.